NoofAlsubhi/ForestFiresBrazilDataset/README.md

 * The maximum number of fires were reported in July.
 * In 2003 the maximum number of fires were reported.
 * Mato Grosso has the highest number of fires among all states, followed by Paraíba and São Paulo.
-* 30650.129 number of fires were reported in Amazonas state.
-* 2003 was the maximum number of fires were reported in Amazonas state.